Panoramical

-Panoramical is a 2015 video game by Fernando Ramallo and David Kanaga.
-The player explores and manipulates 15 abstract landscapes using gamepad, mouse, joystick, or MIDI controls.
+Panoramical is a 2015 video game by Fernando Ramallo and David Kanaga for Windows and OS X. The player explores and manipulates 15 abstract landscapes using gamepad, mouse, joystick, or MIDI controls.
 The game's guest composers include Baiyon and Doseone.
 A Pro license of the game is marketed for professional DJs to play in public.
 Panoramical's development was supported by Finji, Indie Fund, and Polytron.